 - Kerala Style Chicken Stew

 - Kacha Lonka Murgi

-- Goalondo Chicken Curry or Boatman Style Chicken Curry
+- Goalondo Chicken Curry (also known as Boatman Style Chicken Curry)

 - Kolhapuri Chicken